bodo-ai/Bodo/docs/source/bodo_platform.rst

 - AWS does not have enough of the requested resources (such as some of the large EC2 instances)

 In case of failure, the logs are made available on the platform and should provide some details regarding why the failure occurred.
 Even though cluster creation was not successful, some AWS resources may still have been provisioned.
-Click on the delete icon to remove all the created resources.
+Click on the delete icon to remove all the created resources, otherwise you may incur charges for the provisioned AWS resources.
 You can try to create a cluster again after addressing the underlying issue such as increasing limits or providing AWS credentials with the required permissions.

 Cluster Deletion Fails
 ~~~~~~~~~~~~~~~~~~~~~~